pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+28.03.2012

+-started working on an admin panel to add users and connect patients and medical staff

 27.03.2012

 -Removed static path to trigger icon for the getObObjectFrom() method and used helper from assetic.